 Electric Vehicle (EV) Chargers on the Irish market

-Electricity continues to evolve as a low-carbon fuel of choice with the continued adoption of renewable energy resources and with transport accounting for about a third of Ireland's energy needs and energy-related carbon dioxide emissions, the electrification of transport has proven to be one of the most effective and efficient ways of reducing greenhouse gases in this country.
+Electricity continues to evolve as a low-carbon fuel of choice in Ireland with the continued adoption of renewable energy resources.
+With transport accounting for about a third of Ireland's energy needs and energy-related carbon dioxide emissions, the electrification of transport has proven to be one of the most effective and efficient ways of reducing greenhouse gases in this country.

 With the increase in electric vehicles in Ireland, the main question shifts to the availability of adequate charging points to meet growing demand.
 An EV’s battery needs to be charged for the car to drive from A to B, meaning the battery requires a source of energy all the time for the car to function, just like other cars require petrol or diesel to run.